SEO Optimization

 title_template: "{page_title}"Structured Data (JSON-LD)

+Structured data helps search engines understand what your site is about beyond plain text.
 Great Docs injects JSON-LD structured data into your pages, enabling rich search results with additional context about your software.

 What Gets Injected